11 Ways to Simplify Your Home

 Are there activities and groups that you’re no longer interested in but attend out of habit?
 If you didn’t belong to that book club or softball league, what could you do with that time?

-You may be concerned with disappointing others, but remember, you spend 24/7 with yourself – so whose needs are more important to consider?
+You may be concerned about disappointing others, but remember, you spend 24/7 with yourself – so whose needs are more important to consider?

 Simplifying Your Life and Home